Developing Pedagogy for 21st Century Skills Nepal

 Mountain view from the rural areas of Nepal

-In order to achieve the project's goal, the development activities aim to provide students with 21st century skills.
+In order to achieve the project's goal, the development activities aimed to provide students with 21st century skills.
 These goals also contribute to the national School Sector Development Plan (SSDP) 2016-2023 and are in accordance with Nepal’s new constitution.

 The quality of education is influenced by the skills of teachers.
 Thus, this project focuses on producing digitally competent teachers in two universities, Tribhuvan University and Nepal Open University.
 Both universities have a remarkable role in Nepal and are developing a new MA programme in digital pedagogy for 21st century.